 Estimation and Mental Math

 Before performing the actual subtraction, try to estimate the answer.
-This can help you catch errors and develop your number sense.
-For example, if you are subtracting 2 3/4 from 7, you might estimate that the answer will be a little more than 4.
+That's why this can help you catch errors and develop your number sense.
+Also, for example, if you are subtracting 2 3/4 from 7, you might estimate that the answer will be a little more than 4.
 Practicing mental math with fractions can also improve your overall math skills and make you more confident in your abilities.

 Use Real-World Examples

 Whenever possible, relate the concept of subtracting mixed fractions to real-world scenarios.
-This will make the skill more relevant and engaging.
+Still, this will make the skill more relevant and engaging.
 Think about situations in your own life where you might need to subtract fractions, such as measuring ingredients for a recipe, calculating distances, or managing your finances.

 FAQ